arka-6/login/README.md

     <div class="container">
       <h1>Login Page Repository</h1>
       <p>
         This repository contains the code for a simple login page.
-LInk to access - https://login-zeta-two.vercel.app/ It is built using HTML, CSS, and JavaScript and includes basic functionality such as input validation.
+Link to access - https://login-zeta-two.vercel.app/ It is built using HTML, CSS, and JavaScript and includes basic functionality such as input validation.
       </p>
       <h2>Usage</h2>